Lunarexxy/Sims4-to-TU-converter/README.md

 This is my first Blender add-on, so it might be a bit janky, but it seems to work!

 Please report bugs and suggest improvements, if you have any 💖

+## Big thanks to

+* Lina, for showing me the SimRipper tool, and being the first to ask if I could import her Sim, which directly led to the creation of this script.
+* Josh W, for making a guide in 2018 on [how to import models into Tower Unite](https://www.youtube.com/watch?v=aYnYWDALONI) (I learned the essential steps from this)
+* Redoo, Skullasaurus, Laurie, and others, for offering many different Sim models to learn from and practice on.
+* [Kiki](https://www.twitch.tv/KikiTheGeeky), for working on additional guides on how to rig the characters in Blender.
+I'll link them here when they're ready!